-Under the bill, if a person is at least 62 years of age and has "qualified health coverage" (termed a "qualified person" in the bill), the person would not be entitled to PIP benefits, unless the person affirmatively elected to purchase PIP coverage.
-If a "qualified person" opted-out of PIP coverage, the insurer would be required to offer a reduced premium rate, and the insurer would be discharged from any liability for PIP benefits.
+Under the bill, if a person is at least 62 years of age and has "qualified health coverage" (termed a "qualified person" in the bill), the person would not be entitled to PIP benefits unless the person affirmatively elected to purchase PIP coverage.
+If a "qualified person" opted out of PIP coverage, the insurer would be required to offer a reduced premium rate, and the insurer would be discharged from any liability for PIP benefits.

-• The person would be required to certify that he or she has "qualified health coverage", meaning health insurance or benefits that are provided under a private or public retirement program for the remainder of the person's life, and that include coverage for accidental bodily injury arising from the ownership or use of a motor vehicle.
+• The person would be required to certify that he or she has "qualified health coverage", meaning health insurance or benefits that are provided under a private or public retirement program for the remainder of the person's life and that include coverage for accidental bodily injury arising from the ownership or use of a motor vehicle.

 The certification of a "qualified person", in addition to the PIP coverage selection of a qualified person, would be done through forms approved by the director.
-The form would have to disclose in a conspicuous manner that a qualified person is not obligated to purchase PIP coverage for the qualified person.
+The form would have to disclose in a conspicuous manner that a qualified person is not obligated to purchase PIP coverage for the qualified person, but provide the person with the option to do so.
+As above, the form would also be required to include a statement of benefits and risks associated with each coverage option, and to provide a line for the person to sign, acknowledging that he or she has read the form and understands the available options.
 If a person were at least 62 years of age and did not complete this form, the person would purchase insurance with PIP coverage in the normal manner.

-Even if a qualified person did not choose to purchase PIP benefits, the insurance policy would be required to include up to the \$250,000 coverage level for other persons who would have a right to claim PIP benefits under the policy.
+Even if a "qualified person" did not choose to purchase PIP benefits, the insurance policy would be required to include up to the \$250,000 coverage level for other persons who would have a right to claim PIP benefits under the policy.

-Finally, the statutory requirement for the owner or registrant of a motor vehicle registered in Michigan to maintain security for PIP benefits would be re-written so that any of the above choices (coverage limits or "qualified person" opt-out) would satisfy the requirement.
+Finally, the statutory requirement for the owner or registrant of a motor vehicle registered in Michigan to maintain security for PIP benefits would be rewritten so that any of the above choices (coverage limits or "qualified person" opt-out) would satisfy the requirement.